NICHD-BSPC/r-setup/README.md

 # Neovim

-This part's pretty easy, it's already installed on Biowulf.
+If you are using [Biowulf](https://hpc.nih.gov), it's already installed but you need to load the module.

 I put the following in my `.bashrc` on Biowulf, so any time I log in I'll always use nvim: